2022 year in review: Roe vs. Wade, War in Ukraine, losing Queen Elizabeth II

 Dec.
 5 (UPI) -- From abortion rights to war in Ukraine, the past year has seen Americans and the world face several historic events.

-A new party regained control of part of the U.S. government, mass shootings continued at a record pace, and a black woman was appointed to a seat on the Supreme Court
+A new party regained control of part of the U.S. government, mass shootings continued at a record pace, and the first Black woman was appointed to the Supreme Court

 Abortion